 Handle Construction: All of my handles are full tang in design and handcrafted “from scratch” starting with a single block of wood or beam of timber.
 Each handle is fastened with pins (both treenail and brass options are available) and, as a final step, secured with a 2,000 lb.
 Epoxy Resin.

 Wood Selection: Four options are available.

-Treenails: I prefer to construct my knife handles using handcrafted hardwood pegs for two pragmatic reasons.
-First, as experienced woodworkers will tell you, hardwood joinery results in a stronger and longer-lasting bond than when using metal (such as nails, screws and brass pins).
+Treenail Pins: I prefer to construct my knifev handles using handcrafted hardwood pegs for two pragmatic reasons.
+First, as experienced woodworkers will tell you, hardwood joinery results in a stronger bond than when using metal (such as nails, screws and brass pins).
 Second, I like the unique look of treenail pins and the fact that they enable me to make a one-of-a-kind knife that can be used daily and also handed down to future generations.

 Standard Brass Pins: While the use of treenails in the construction of my knives is a signature feature of my work, I also offer the more traditional option of standard brass pins.